England striking options: Who should Gareth Southgate take to Euro 2020?

 Both Vardy and Southgate have previously said he could return if the circumstances were right, but no fresh conversations have been held between the pair ahead of March's two friendlies.
 Vardy is not planning to reverse his international retirement, despite England's forward options being depleted by injury.

 And that is a blow as far as England are concerned given Vardy's red-hot form with Leicester this season.
-The striker is leading the scoring charts with 17 goals in just 21 games.
+The striker is leading the scoring charts with 17 goals in just 21 games - but he too hobbled off with an injury against West Ham on Wednesday.

-Meanwhile, no other player on this list can match the 21 goals he has been involved in for his club this campaign.

 SkyBet odds of being in Southgate's 23-man England squad: 5/1